grecosalvatore/DriftLensDemo/README.md

 ## 2) Run drift detection on user-provided data (Page 2)

-The second page allows users to experiment with drift detection on their data and models.
+The second page allows you to experiment with drift detection on your data and models.

-To this end, users should provide the embedding and predicted labels for the *baseline* and *threshold* datasets (e.g., training and test set) to execute the offline phase of DriftLens.
+To this end, you should provide the embedding and predicted labels for the *baseline* and *threshold* datasets (e.g., training and test set) to execute the offline phase of DriftLens.
-Then, users should provide an order *data stream* to perform the drift detection.
+Finally, you should provide an order *data stream* to perform the drift detection.

 ![Screenshot](static/images/Screenshot_page2.png)